 Arranged either chronologically, by case number, or alphabetically.
 May contain some or all of the following: memoranda, letters, copies of sacramental records, agreements, marriage data sheets, etc.

-Marriage Register 2012/11/39
+Marriage Register

+2012/11/39 ish.
+See Archdiocesan Policy a

-Register containing all marriages performed at the parish.
-See archdiocesan policy and canon law for further requirements.
+Register containing all Marriages performed at the parish.
+See Archdiocesan Policy and Cannon Law for further requirements.